wso2/k8s-wso2am-operator/README.md

-3. Apply the command to create the controller-artifacts (in wso2-system namespace)
+3. Apply the command to create the operator-artifacts (in wso2-system namespace)

 ```
-    kubectl apply -f artifacts/install/controller-artifacts/
+    kubectl apply -f artifacts/install/operator-artifacts/

     Output: